mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 Handbook](http://www.drdobbs.com/joltawards/jolt-awards-the-best-books/240169070?pgno=5)
 for SPAs.
 Yet I have never published an **framework** despite numerous requests.

 Why?
-Because frameworks suck.
-I respect my peers, and don't want to impose silly restrictions by locking them into an opinionated platform that hinders their ability to innovate and build quality software.
+Because I don't want to impose silly restrictions on developers by locking them into a platform that must be opinionated and limited.
+A framework hinders your ability to innovate and build quality software.
+Let's see why.
-Let's look at how frameworks do just that.

 Frameworks and the inversion of control
 ---------------------------------------